 Do you know where to keep your files?

-In the old days, we used File Shares.
-Today there are so many places that teams can store documents eg. Dropbox, OneDrive, SharePoint, TFS and even Microsoft Teams.
+Each client project should have a nice place to keep files.
+In the old days, things were simple but limited, we simply used Windows Explorer and file shares.
+Today there are so many places that teams can store documents e.g. Dropbox, OneDrive, SharePoint, TFS, and even Microsoft Teams.

-You want to be able to quickly store and locate important details such as:
+For most projects you need to quickly store and locate important details and documents such as:

 - Server details (Dev, Test, Production)

-- Figure: Bad example – File Share or your Local C: or emails - they aren’t easy for others to access
+- Figure: Bad example – It might be easy to use File Shares, your Local C: or emails – but don’t.
+They don’t work in a team environment as they aren’t easy for others to access

 - Figure: Bad example – even though this is using SharePoint - this is using a Team Site with a Document Library - it is better to use Microsoft Teams which uses SharePoint under the covers

-- Good example: Use Teams and it will automatically create a Site for the Team (and that includes a document library and Team OneDrive)
+- Good example: Use Microsoft Teams and it will automatically create a Site for the Team (and that includes a document library which you can connect to with OneDrive)

-For designers, see: Do you know the best Source Control for Designers?
+2. For designers with large files, OneDrive is a better choice.
+See: Do you know the best Source Control for Designers?

 What about usernames and passwords?